Nat-As/RoboComm/README.md

 <br>

 # Ship
+The Feather M0 onboard the ship is flashed with everything in the [boat](https://github.com/Nat-As/RoboComm/tree/main/boat) directory.
+This directory will eventually have it's own readme consisting of the below sections and their elaborations.

+## Wiring
 Two control pins controll a red, green, and yellow light to show what mode of operation the ship is in.
 Digital Pins D11 and D12 are used for this as follows:

 <br>